 What is Happening in Our Customer Markets?

 2020 has definitely been a landmark year for landlords.
-Many landlords have supported their tenants throughout the year and have faced financial challenges by doing so – “Landlords have gone above and beyond to keep tenants in their homes in the dark days of the pandemic, but they need help.
-To that end we will be continuing to campaign for a comprehensive financial package from the Government to support the sector and allow tenants to pay off rent arrears built as a result of the pandemic” (Ben Beadle, NRLA Chief Executive).
+Many landlords have supported their tenants throughout the year and have faced financial challenges by doing so.
+“Landlords have gone above and beyond to keep tenants in their homes in the dark days of the pandemic, but they need help.
+To that end we will be continuing to campaign for a comprehensive financial package from the Government to support the sector and allow tenants to pay off rent arrears built as a result of the pandemic”.
+(Ben Beadle, NRLA Chief Executive).
 Despite this hardship, national statistics disclose that private rental prices grew by 1.4% in England, 1.6% in Wales and 0.8% in Scotland in the 12 months to October 2020 (ONS).

 Letting agents have faced some challenging statistics this quarter.
-A major industry poll has revealed that nearly 57% of landlords are less likely to use a letting agent during the next 12 months, with 27% undecided; the extra costs and additional taxes faced by many landlords recently are driving more of them to use online self-management platforms such as Howsy and Rentr to run properties and tenancies (LandlordZONE).
+A major industry poll has revealed that nearly 57% of landlords are less likely to use a letting agent during the next 12 months.
+27% are undecided; the extra costs and additional taxes faced by many landlords recently are driving more of them to use online self-management platforms such as Howsy and Rentr to run properties and tenancies (LandlordZONE).
 Despite this, letting agents have been kept busy due to the increased demand within the housing market – fuelled by a search for space and more desirable locations, the pandemic and its lockdowns have released latent demand for housing with more focus than ever before on the size and quality of homes (Estate Agent Today).

 Purpose-Built Student Accommodation (PBSA)

 An exciting development in the PropTech Industry is the new booking platform for PBSA, called Housemates.
-This allows students to view and book accommodation online, and only charges Agents 20% of the first month’s rent, which is considerably less than charges found in standard routes to market.
+This allows students to view and book accommodation online.
+It only charges Agents 20% of the first month’s rent, which is considerably less than charges found in standard routes to market.
 However, despite losses due to COVID contract cancellations, 2021 looks positive for the PBSA sector.
 There is an expectation for university applications to rise, and subsequently, a higher need for accommodation.
 This means that a variety of PBSA projects are planned to go ahead in a range of University cities next year and beyond!